 by Michael Maciel

 The problem of polarization is probably THE problem of our age, so it’s really important to understand the underlying causes of why we’re at each other’s throats.
-And in typical fashion, we all tend to exteriorize our problems, projecting out onto the world and each other the unresolved conflicts within ourselves.
+And in typical fashion, we all tend to exteriorize our problems, projecting out onto the world and each other the unresolved conflicts within us.

 The old aphorism is true: my enemy is my teacher.
 In order to fix the world, then, we have to become better students.